thomasgtaylor/how.wtf/content/post/2022-06-24-check-if-string-contains-substring-in-python.md

 categories:
 - programming
 date: 2022-06-24 01:30:00-04:00
-description: Easily check if a string contains a substring or multiple substringsin Python.
+description: Easily check if a string contains a substring or multiple substrings in Python.
 tags:
 - python
 title: Check if a String Contains a Substring in Python